 - National School Certified Counselor (NSCC)

-When considering how to become a mental health counselor, it’s important to know that the master’s degree in mental health counseling prepares graduates for possible jobs in the mental healthcare field..
+When considering how to become a mental health counselor, it’s important to know that a master’s degree in mental health counseling prepares graduates for possible jobs in the mental healthcare field.
 With your assistance, your clients might successfully navigate life’s challenges and difficult transitions, and reach their fullest potential.

-Begin your journey by enrolling in the online Master of Arts in Counseling at Wake Forest University, a program that melds comprehensive curriculum, high-quality classroom instruction by experienced professionals and practical training that allows students to gain real-world experience under supervision.
+Begin your journey by enrolling in the online Master’s in Counseling at Wake Forest University, a program that melds comprehensive curriculum, high-quality classroom instruction by experienced professionals, and practical training that allows students to gain real-world experience under supervision.